ianj090/datos2-PF/README.md

 * Kibana as a dashboard visualizer for the records stored in Elasticsearch.
 * MySQL as a back-up database for the records that are stored in Elastisearch.
 If ES fails for some reason, MySQL allows the records to never be lost.
 * Memecached as a simple Cache used in unison with MySQL to speed up the app's performance when ES fails.
 The app first checks this ES, then the cache and lastly the MySQL DB, if none of these work then the record does not exist.
-* Flask-profiler as a profiler for Flask applications, this profiler does not support Elasticsearch correctly but all requests are still saved.
+* Werkzeug as a profiler for Flask applications, this is an alternative to Flask-profiler that we used previously, it can be used in unison with snakeviz to show profiler statistics in a contained GUI.

 The combination of technologies make up a project structure represented by the following diagram: